100s of Vacation Rentals In the Poconos

 Best Placed to Buy a Home for the Motor Boater

-Blue Heron Lake - This one is NOT tricky.
-With its 500 plus acres of common land, being surrounded by thousands and thousands of acres of state lands and hunting clubs, a limited membership, the ability to ride ATVs onsite, a great quantity of game, a clay shooting range, a 200 plus acre private lake, and an attitude that is a cross of Paul Bunyon and Ralph Lauren, Blue Heron is a sportsman's paradise.
-Folks here are a little picky about who they want as neighbors (a good thing), have a passion for the outdoors, an even greater passion for privacy (someone from there will probably call me and ask to have this award removed), and have allowed only 60 or so homes of varied size and type. and Yeah, we know Porter's lake is better, but neither you or I will get a chance to buy at Porter's.
-There are actually two other choices for sportsman White Heron Lake and Poconos Springs - each of these has a unique
+Blue Heron Lake (Dingman's Ferry PA NOT the one in Hawley)- This one is NOT tricky.
+With its 500 plus acres of common land, being surrounded by thousands and thousands of acres of state lands and hunting clubs, a limited membership, the ability to ride ATVs on site, a great quantity of game, a clay shooting range, a 200 plus acre private lake, and an attitude that is a cross of Paul Bunyon and Ralph Lauren, Blue Heron is a sportsman's paradise.
+Folks here are a little picky about who they want as neighbors (a good thing), have a passion for the outdoors, an even greater passion for privacy (someone from there will probably call me and ask to have this award removed), and have allowed only 60 or so homes of varied size and type.
+And Yeah, we know Porter's lake is better, but neither you or I will get a chance to buy at Porter's.
+There are actually two other choices for sportsman White Heron Lake and Poconos Springs - each of these has unique reasons for you to consider purchasing.
+Please call an agent at USA Realty to discuss these neighborhoods.

 Best Values in Commuter Homes in a Community